 * Buechner's takeover defense alienated some investors

-AMSTERDAM, July 19 (Reuters) - The chief executive of Akzo Nobel, Ton Buechner, has stepped down for health reasons, leaving his successor to deliver the higher sales and margins promised when the Dutch paintmaker fended off a U.S. takeover attempt this year.
+AMSTERDAM, July 19 (Reuters) - The chief executive of Dutch paintmaker Akzo Nobel, Ton Buechner, has stepped down for health reasons two months after fending off a takeover bid, and will be replaced by chemicals division chief Thierry Vanlancker, the firm said.

 In his resignation statement, Buechner said: "For me this was an extraordinarily difficult decision to make but my focus must now be on my health."